 Under California Vehicle Code Sections 16020-16033, every driver must maintain financial responsibility, most commonly satisfied by carrying a liability auto insurance policy.
 The current minimum limits are:

-This is commonly referred to as 15/30/5 coverage.
+This is commonly referred to as 30/60/15 coverage.
+These limits took effect on January 1, 2025, replacing the previous 15/30/5 minimums that had been in place for decades.
 Here is what each number means in practical terms:

 Is the Minimum Enough?

-The short answer is: the minimum keeps you legal, but it leaves you financially exposed.
-Here is why the 15/30/5 minimum is risky in real-world scenarios:
+The short answer is: the minimum keeps you legal, but it can still leave you financially exposed.
+While the 2025 increase from 15/30/5 to 30/60/15 is a major improvement, the new minimums still fall short in many real-world scenarios:

 A single emergency room visit can cost $3,000 to $10,000.
 An ambulance ride alone averages $2,000 or more.
 If the accident involves surgery, hospital stays, or rehabilitation, costs quickly reach $50,000 to $100,000+.
-Your $15,000 per person limit would be exhausted by a single ambulance ride and ER visit, leaving you liable for everything beyond that.
+Your $30,000 per person limit could be exhausted by a single serious injury, leaving you liable for everything beyond that.

 The average cost to repair a vehicle after a moderate collision is $5,000 to $15,000.
 New vehicle prices have pushed repair costs higher due to expensive technology, sensors, and materials.
-If you rear-end a newer SUV and cause $12,000 in damage, your $5,000 property damage limit pays less than half, and you owe the remaining $7,000.
+If you rear-end a newer SUV and cause $25,000 in damage, your $15,000 property damage limit covers only part of the bill, and you owe the remaining $10,000.

 Lawsuits Can Exceed Your Limits